HOW TO

 Note:

-When sharing the GVL files, they are put into a zip archive file.
-When sharing a single GVL file after the flight, the name of the zip archive has the same name with .zip on the end.
-For example: DJI_0881_2020-09-30_01-28-41_videolog.csv.zip.
-When sharing multiple GVL files after the flight, the name of the zip archive has the timestamp of the time the files were shared, and the name has the pattern: SiteScanVideoLogs_{yyyy-MM-dd_HH-mm-ss}.zip.
-For example: SiteScanVideoLogs_2020-09-30_02-45-47.zip.
+When sharing the GVL files, they are put into a .zip archive.
+When sharing a single GVL file, the .zip archive has the same name as the associated video file with .zip on the end: "DJI_0881_YYYY-MM-DD_HH-MM-SS_videolog.csv.zip".
+When sharing multiple GVL files, the .zip archive uses the current date with .zip on the end: "SiteScanVideoLogs_YYYY-MM-DD_HH-MM-SS.zip".

 FMV workflow in ArcGIS Pro